MrNothing/General-AI-Modules/README.md

 - Video Depth Map: Generates a 2D depth texture from a sequence of images.

 Future modules:
+- Layers estimator: Conditioned by depth, estimates each layer in a scene.
 - Movement Map: Generates a 2D map showing each pixel movement as a vector.
 - Physics Estimator: Generates a 2D map of the physical properties of each pixel in an image.
 - Scene Estimator: Uses multiple modules to generate a 3D voxel map with advanced properties.